bastianpohl/timebox/README.md

 # timebox

-timebox ist eine simple Timer App.
-Der Timer kann im Hintergrund laufen, auch wenn der Browser nicht aktiv ist.
+timebox is a simple timer app.
+The timer can run in the background, even when the browser is not active.

-Design ist aktuell sehr basic; work to be done
+Design is currently very basic; work to be done

 ## Recommended IDE Setup

 ## Project Setup